 This will update in the Crossgrid directory all the files that have changed since the previous release.
-Make a note of these files.
-In directory common/lcg1 you can find a text file named lcg1-notes.txt.
+In directory common/lcg2/docs you can find a text file named lcg2-install-notes.txt.
 This file contains important instructions for updating your cluster.
 Actually many portions of the manual originate from this document.